Fluoride Treatments in Hinsdale, IL

 Systemic vs. Topical Fluoride

-- Systemic fluoride is ingested through fluoridated water, supplements, and foods — it strengthens developing teeth from the inside and is found in saliva
+- Systemic fluoride is ingested through fluoridated water, supplements, and foods.
+It strengthens developing teeth from the inside and is found in saliva

 - Professional topical applications (varnishes, foams, gels) are applied by Dr. Alina Huff after your cleaning and contain a higher concentration than home products

-- Both types are important — systemic fluoride strengthens teeth as they develop, while topical fluoride protects teeth that have already erupted
+- Both types are important: systemic fluoride strengthens teeth as they develop, while topical fluoride protects teeth that have already erupted

 - The AAPD encourages professional fluoride treatments for children as part of a comprehensive preventive program